Documentation Index

 self-improvement loop that learns from every task it completes.
 It supports custom OpenAI-compatible endpoints, making

-it straightforward to point at a self-hosted model on SaladCloud.
+it straightforward to point at a model on SaladCloud.

 Hermes Agent pairs especially well with SaladCloud because: